sandeep-sarkar/sandeep-sarkar/README.md

 - 👀 I’m interested in Cloud Native Solutions Development.
 - 🌱 I’m currently Developer at OCI.
 - 💞️ I’m looking to collaborate on distributed computing.
-- 📫 I can be reached via mail at sand2rock@gmail.com
+- 📫 I can be reached via mail at sand2rock@gmail.com.
+- Got hooked to Peaky Blinders Musical show.

 <!---
 sandeep-sarkar/sandeep-sarkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.